-The GardenGarage is a place to cultivate plants that were growing on the property when we arrived in August 2009.
-It is a place to contemplate the nature of things; and in many ways, it inspires and complements work being done on these sister sites:
+The GardenGarage was part of our home in New Orleans.
+For me it was a place to cultivate plants that were growing on the property when we arrived in August 2009.
+It was a place to contemplate the nature of things; and in many ways, it inspired and complemented our work being done on these sister sites:

 - http://81018.com Our research and development site for major questions in academia

 - http://IllHaveItMyWay.com Hattie’s website to address end of life decisions

 - http://SmallBusinessSchool.org Our television series from 1994 through 2012

 All of those plants were among our many teachers.

 Our very first priority of the GardenGarage was to cultivate the little-but-ever-so determined Mondo grass.
 Sometimes called monkey grass and formally known as Ophiopogon japonicus (pronunciation: oh-fee-oh-POE-gon jah-PON-ih-kus), this grass has also been called Nana, Japonica, Dwarf Lilyturf, and Kyoto.

 It is a shade plant that we cultivated for full sun!
 The secret was a watering system that kept the water flowing in the hottest and brightest of days.
 The deep roots were moist.

 The second priority was the Japanese Yew, part of the Taxus cuspidate family.
 These forgiving plants are ever-so-hardy and can grow over 30′.
 Yet, if trimmed they can make a very formidable hedge!
 We grew them together in tight clusters of three and calling them Christmas Yews (these should be lighted during Advent).
 They can be ribboned together rather tightly.

 Other plants were also cultivated; various strains of liriope and Jasmine, including Confederate and Star Jasmine (Jessamine Trachelospermum, jasminoides of the family Apocynaceae).